Dia de los Muertos

 Although sometimes conflated, Dia de los Muertos is not the same as Halloween, and it is not traditionally a scary festival, but rather a joyful and loving one.
 This link provides further information about Dia de los Muertos: https://www.nbcnews.com/news/latino/what-s-el-d-de-los-muertos-it-s-not-n815966

-Mountain Song will create two ofrendas during the week of October 22-26.
-One will be set up at the top landing of the front door for the community to bring their offerings, and the other ofrenda will be set up on the stage for the students.
+Mountain Song has created two ofrendas during the week of October 21-25.
+One is set up at the top landing of the front door for the community to bring their offerings, and the other ofrenda is set up on the stage for the students.
 Please put your name on photos and any other momentos you want returned to you.